LeeAnnEditor/o365hq/services/Microsoft Intune - Initial Setup.md

 +++
-title = "Microsoft Intune - Initial Setup" description = "Microsoft Intune is a service from Microsoft which allows you to manage corporate employee devices, both desktop and portable devices.
+title = "Microsoft Intune - Initial Setup" description = "Microsoft Intune is a service from Microsoft that allows you to manage corporate employee devices, both desktop and portable devices.
-We will help you plan the deployment of Microsoft Intune in your organization: develop the architecture and design, gradually connect all the devices and help in solving possible problems when working with this system." date = 2019-05-22
+We will help you plan the deployment of Microsoft Intune in your organization: develop the architecture and design, gradually connect all the devices, and help in solving possible problems when working with this system." date = 2019-05-22

 [taxonomies]